multiformats/py-multiaddr/README.rst

 Development
 -----------

-For development setup, see :doc:`contributing`.
+For development setup, see `py-multiaddr contributing`_.

 .. code-block:: bash